Skip to main content

 About 1 out of 5 lymphomas in the United States is a follicular lymphoma.
 This is usually a slow-growing (indolent) lymphoma, although some follicular lymphomas can grow quickly.

 The average age for people with this lymphoma is about 60.
 It’s rare in very young people.
-Usually, this lymphoma occurs in many lymph node sites in the body, as well as in the bone marrow.
+This lymphoma usually occurs in many lymph node sites in the body.
+It can also occur in the bone marrow.

 Chronic lymphocytic leukemia (CLL) /small lymphocytic lymphoma (SLL)